sam-eagle/thecontinental/README.md

 # The Continental
-Neuatral ground for helpful snippets.
+Neutral ground for helpful snippets.